 - References.
 Do not leave the procedure for working with references to the last moment.
 It’s pretty confusing to review everything over again and recall everything you’ve used.
 It is better to put references as you write the paper;

 - Write an introduction.
 In this section, it is important to work carefully on the text and structure.
-Draw attention to the main components: the relevance of the topic, the object, and subject of the study, the purpose, and objectives of the term paper, a brief review of the literature on which the study is built.
+Draw attention to the main components: the relevance of the topic, the object, and subject of the study, the purpose, and objectives of the term paper, and a brief review of the literature on which the study is built.
 You can briefly and concisely formulate these concepts and highlight them in the text with indents or paragraphs to make it even easier for the professor;

-- Write conclusions, personal opinions.
+- Write conclusions and personal opinions.
 Each paragraph and each chapter concludes with unique thoughts on the topic.
 It is possible and even necessary to discuss with the authors who have already written something on your topic (within the limits of adequacy, of course).
-In general, the more independent conclusions are, the more original course work will be.
+In general, the more independent conclusions are, the more original the course work will be.
 Therefore, you have a higher chance of getting an A. It is crucial to formulate the main findings and conclusions of the study.
 You can write at least three sentences — it will not take much time, but the work will look complete.

 - Make a list of references.
 Write down all the sources of literature that you mention in your term paper.
 Even if you do not hold any of the textbooks you refer to in your hands, you can quickly make a bibliography.
 Enter your topic or individual authors into any Internet search engine, and you’ll see a huge number of bookstores where you can look up all the source outputs;

 - Proofread and check references.
 The teacher will be more favorable to you if there are few or no mistakes and typos in your term paper.
-Mistakes are unacceptable in a serious paper claiming for a high score.
+Mistakes are unacceptable in a serious paper claiming a high score.

 Featured Photo by Krzysztof Maksimiuk on Unsplash